klembot/twinejs/docs/en/src/editing-stories/editing-passages.md

 Twine automatically saves your changes to a passage after you stop typing for a moment.

+## Leading and Trailing Space in Passage Names

+If a passage has leading or trailing spaces in its name (like " Hello" or "Goodbye "), then Twine will show placeholder symbols in the passage edit dialog name that look like ␣.
+These symbols are shown so that you can distinguish between passages that have these spaces and those that don't.
+In other words, Twine treats a passage named "Hello" and one named "Hello " as two unrelated passages.
+(And usually, you will want to give your passages names that don't differ by just spaces.)

+These symbols are only visible in Twine, not when your story is played.

 ## Editing Multiple Passages

 If you edit a passage while another is open for editing, the new edit dialog